Overview

 Which prerequisites will I need for pharmacy?

-Prerequisites vary by university; however, common prerequisites for pharmacy programs include chemistry, biology, higher-level math (calculus and advanced functions) and English.
-OzTREKK will outline which prerequisites are required for each program.
+Prerequisites vary by university; however, common prerequisites for pharmacy programs include Grade 12 or university-level English, chemistry, biology, higher-level math (calculus and advanced functions).
+OzTREKK can assess your transcript for the prerequisites required for each program.